Act Governing Food Safety and Sanitation

 Article 35

-For the management and control of foods with a higher degree of safety risk, the central competent authority may perform systematic inspections before the importation thereof.
+For the management and control of foods with a higher degree of safety risk, the central competent authority may perform systematic audits before the importation thereof.

-The regulations governing the scope of products, procedures and other relevant matters for the systematic inspections referred to in the preceding paragraph shall be prescribed by the central competent authority.
+The regulations governing the scope of products, procedures, and other relevant matters for the systematic audits referred to in the preceding paragraph shall be prescribed by the central competent authority.

-When food businesses import food additive combinations, they shall attach product ingredients report issued by the manufacturer or responsible manufacturer of the origin country and official sanitary certificate issued by the export country for the examination of the competent authority at all levels.
+When food business operators import food additive combinations, they shall attach product ingredients report issued by the manufacturer or responsible entity in the country of origin and official sanitary certificate issued by the export country for the verification of the competent authority at all levels.
 However, this regulation shall not apply to flavoring agents.

 Article 36